This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Larger Slices: Avoid your vegetables from getting soft and mushy by cutting them larger if you plan to simmer or use a slow cooker.

-• Use a Slow Cooker: Use a slow cooker for cooking your chicken noodle soup.
-Follow the recipe just leave out your noodles until ready to serve.
+• Use a Slow Cooker: Cook your chicken noodle soup in a slow cooker.
+Follow the recipe, but leave out the noodles until just before you are ready to serve.

 • Thicker Soup: To thicken your soup, add starch like flour or cornstarch.
 In a separate bowl, add about one tablespoon mixed with water and then continue to add more depending on the thickness and consistency you are looking for.
 If you plan to thicken your soup don’t add the flour or cornstarch directly into the soup.
 It will clump up and won’t work to thicken the broth.

-• Add More Broth: As your noodles sit in the broth it will continue to absorb the broth and you will need to add more when warming up again.
+• Add More Broth: As your noodles sit in the broth, they will continue to absorb it, and you will need to add more when warming up again.

 Close view of chicken noodle soup in a gray bowl.